Ashlalala/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 A: Yeah.

-P: Yeah, I want to live in Morea when I grow up, Aajonus.
+P: Yeah, I want to live in Moorea when I grow up, Aajonus.
 What a place that is.

 A: It is, it's wonderful.

 P: I've just seen, it was in a movie that I really like called Love Affair with Warren Beatty and Annette Bening.
-And they go to Morea to see Catherine Hepburn, who's their aunt.
+And they go to Moorea to see Catherine Hepburn, who's their aunt.
 And it's just amazing, you know.
 And I said, what goes on out at that island?

 A: Well, I haven't been there since 96.
 I was there in 96.
 And it's more native than anywhere else.
 There's a high mountain there.
 There's lots of waterfalls.
 Some of those roads are pretty steep.
 I bicycled around it.
 I got around on a bicycle there.